Judge keeps California law on utilities paying fire damages

 PG&E also had tried to persuade the bankruptcy judge that the law was designed to serve as a “socialization of losses,” so it should always be allowed to recover its wildfire costs through higher rates.

-During court hearings on the issue, Montali repeatedly questioned whether a federal bankruptcy judge should tinker with a liability standard that California lawmakers reviewed last summer and allowed to stand.
+During court hearings on the issue, Montali repeatedly questioned whether a federal bankruptcy judge should tinker with a liability standard that California lawmakers reviewed last summer and allowed to stand — underscoring it again in his written ruling.

-He also pointed out that PG&E would still be allowed to pass along its costs from wildfires, as long as it could show it had done the work to properly maintain its power grid.
+PG&E could still appeal Montali’s decision but didn’t address whether it would in its initial statement.

-Montali asked in a court hearing whether there’s any indication state regulators would punish a “prudent utility.”
-That seemed to stump PG&E’s lawyers.
+Montali predicted the California Supreme Court also would spurn any attempt by the utility to skirt the law.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.